 After you apply, the insurance company will typically ask you to complete a medical examination covering your medical history, noting vital signs like height, weight and blood-pressure readings, and collecting urine and blood samples.
 Depending on your medical history, they may request information from your primary care physician as well.

-If your tests reveal any health problems, the insurance provider could charge a higher premium.
 If the issues are serious enough, they may decline to give you a policy altogether.
 Health conditions that affect life insurance and can lead to higher premiums or denial include (but are not limited to):

 - Heart disease